idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 They also need to be experts at working with data systems and analysis, as much of their time will be analyzing customer, business, operational, and technical data.

-Once developers become managers they have little time to use their technical muscle, and their technical apptitude declines do to lack of use.
+Once developers become managers they have little time to use their technical muscle, and their technical Aptitude declines do to lack of use.
 Therefore I recommend before switching they are:

 - A very experienced engineer (MSFT L65, AMZN L6, FB E6).
 - A expert in at multiple languages (for me python, and C#)